askesvane/VisualAnalytics/assignment6_Covid-19/README.md

 ```

 ### Execute the script
 Now, the script can be executed.
 You can specify the height (-a) and width (-b) of the resized images.
 In both cases the default is 32.
-Additionally, you can specify the number of epochs (-e) with a default of 10 and the text_size (-s) with a default of 0.25.
+Additionally, you can specify the number of epochs (-e) with a default of 10 and the test text_size (-s) with a default of 0.25.

 ```bash
 python covid19.py -a 32 -b 32 -e 10 -s 0.25